enricofromrome/logspira/README.md

 first experiment on github
-for a software creating sounds
+for a software creating sounds based on an original data system